-Reconstructions of solar UV irradiance since the Maunder minimum have earlier been presented by Fligge and Solanki [2000] and by Lean [2000].
-Of these, the first one was based on LTE (Local Thermodynamic Equilibrium) calculations of the solar spectrum, whereas the latter was scaled using UARS/SOLSTICE measurements.
-The LTE approximation gives inaccurate results below approximately 200 nm and in some spectral lines, whereas the long-term uncertainty of SOLSTICE (indeed, of all instruments that measured solar UV irradiance before SORCE) exceeded the solar cycle variation above approximately 250 nm, thus leading to incorrect estimates of the UV irradiance variability at longer wavelengths [see Lean et al., 2005; Krivova et al., 2006].
-Furthermore, both reconstructions assumed a higher value of the secular trend than currently accepted, as discussed in the previous paragraph.
+[6] Reconstructions of solar UV irradiance since the Maunder minimum were presented by Fligge and Solanki [2000] and Lean [2000].
+Of these, the first one was based on LTE (local thermodynamic equilibrium) calculations of the solar spectrum, whereas the latter was scaled using UARS/SOLSTICE measurements.
+The LTE approximation gives inaccurate results below approximately 200 nm and in some spectral lines, whereas the long-term uncertainty of SOLSTICE (indeed, of all instruments that measured solar UV irradiance before SORCE) exceeded the solar cycle variation above approximately 250 nm, thus leading to incorrect estimates of the UV irradiance variability at longer wavelengths (see Lean et al. [2005] and Krivova et al. [2006]).
+Furthermore, both reconstructions assumed a higher value of the secular trend than currently accepted as discussed in the previous paragraph.

-In this paper, we present a new reconstruction of solar total and spectral irradiance back to the Maunder minimum.
-It is based on the SATIRE-T (Spectral And Total Irradiance REconstructions for the Telescope era) model developed by Krivova et al. [2007], which is modified and updated here to take into account the latest observational data and theoretical results.
-These include: the new model of the evolution of solar total and open magnetic flux by Vieira and Solanki 93

-&lt;sup>2Laboratory for Physics and Chemistry of the Terrestrial Environment/CNRS, Orleans, France netic flux by Lockwood et al. [2009], the reconstructed solars 95 UV irradiance since 1947 [Krivova et al., 2009a, 2010] and4 the facular contribution to the TSI variations since 19745 97 [Wenzler, 2005].
-Spectral irradiance below 270 nm is cal
+[7] In this paper, we present a new reconstruction of solar total and spectral irradiance back to the Maunder minimum.
+It is based on the spectral and total irradiance reconstructions for the telescope era (SATIRE-T) model developed by Krivova et al. [2007], which is modified and updated here to take into account the latest observational data and theoretical results.
+These include the new model of the evolution of solar total and open magnetic flux by Vieira and Solanki [2010], the updated reconstruction of the heliospheric magnetic flux by Lockwood et al. [2009], the reconstructed solar UV irradiance since 1947 [Krivova et al., 2009a, 2010], and the facular contribution to the TSI variations since 1974 [Wenzler, 2005].
+Spectral irradiance below 270 nm is calculated following Krivova et al. [2006] and Krivova et al. [2009a].